arma-events/docs/src/en/overview.md

 ![Quick Search Results](../images/overview/quick-search-results.png "Quick Search Results")

 The full search results page gives you access to **all search results** (2) and also allows you to **filter** (1) the results for events, communities or users.
-The results have a more detailed preview then the quick search results.
+These results have a more detailed preview then the quick search results.
 Click on a result to jump directly to the corresponding page.

 ![Full Search Results](../images/overview/full-search-results.png "Full Search Results")